billp72/netcreative1/content/projects/goldparent.md

 ## BUSINESS OBJECTIVE
 Create content and other visual elements in a timely manner

-## PROCESS
+## NECESSITIES
-Decide if some visual elements were to be designed from scratch or purchased<br />
+Decide if visual elements were to be designed from scratch or purchased<br />
 Inventory images and other content and decide if some could be reformatted<br />
-Make sure accessibility and other tag metadata was added to all content and pages<br />
+Make sure accessibility and other metadata was added to all content and pages<br />
 Estimate time of completion.
 <br />
 ## OUTCOME